Universebenzene/benzene-overlay/dev-python/README.md

 dev-python/pyavm             | 0.9.4                       |
 dev-python/pyerfa            | 1.7.1.1                     | Fixed test phase.
 One of the deps of `astropy`.
 Need the [science](https://wiki.gentoo.org/wiki/Project:Science) overlay for `>=sci-astronomy/erfa-1.7.1`
 dev-python/pyregion          | 2.0                         |
-dev-python/pyvo              | 0.9.3                       | See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/pyvo#note-for-pyvo) for details
-dev-python/regions           | 0.4                         |
+dev-python/pyvo              | 1.1                         | Disable `network-sandbox` FEATURE to use intersphinx linking in doc building dev-python/regions           | 0.4                         |
-dev-python/reproject         | 0.5.1                       | See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/reproject#note-for-reproject) for details
+dev-python/reproject         | 0.5.1; 0.7.1                | Disable `network-sandbox` FEATURE to use intersphinx linking in doc building.
+Some modules cannot work due to the compiling problem of `astropy-healpix`.
+See [here](https://github.com/Universebenzene/benzene-overlay/tree/master/dev-python/reproject#note-for-reproject) for details